Finding Purpose in Your Aerial Practice

 My last idea for you if you are feeling undirected and/or looking for purpose in your aerial practice is to co-create a community project with your aerial friends.
 It doesn’t have to be a grand, labor intensive gala spectacular show.
 It can be simple.
 Remember why you are doing this.
 It is for you to feel more fulfilled and happy with your practice…not to prove something.
 Here are some ideas for community projects that can be pretty doable:

-• Make an open training group where you practice a specific set of skills together and support each other to make improvements and even work with music.
+• Create an open training group within your aerial community where you practice a specific set of skills together and support each other to make improvements and even work with music.
+If this is not possible at your local studio, you could do some home training, outdoor cross training, or even go to the ‘muggle’ gym and do some aerial conditioning.
+Break it up a bit and think outside of the aerial box.

 • Make a date with your aerial buddies outside of the studio.
 Listen to and share music that inspires you.
-Watch a video on anatomy or videos of dance, aerial, theater that inspire you.
-Talk about creative ideas and what kind of art makes you feel.
+Watch your favorite aerial and/or dance videos together.
+Watch a video on anatomy (My favorite is Emily Sherb’s Aerial Anatomy online course.).
+Talk about creative ideas and what kind of art makes you feel inspired.
 Talk about shows you have seen and shows you might want to be a part of.
 This can make a spark in your training for sure.

 Need some creative community project inspiration?
 Check out my Creative Projects video playlist here.